-- 702.2a Deathtouch is a static ability. - 702.2b Any nonzero amount of combat damage assigned to a creature by a source with deathtouch is considered to be lethal damage, regardless of that creature's toughness.
-See rules 510.1c-d. - 702.2c A creature with toughness greater than 0 that's been dealt damage by a source with deathtouch since the last time state-based actions were checked is destroyed as a state-based action.
-See rule 704. - 702.2d The deathtouch rules function no matter what zone an object with deathtouch deals damage from. - 702.2e If an object changes zones before an effect causes it to deal damage, its last known information is used to determine whether it had deathtouch. - 702.2f Multiple instances of deathtouch on the same object are redundant.
+- 702.2a Deathtouch is a static ability. - 702.2b A creature with toughness greater than 0 that's been dealt damage by a source with deathtouch since the last time state-based actions were checked is destroyed as a state-based action.
+See rule 704. - 702.2c Any nonzero amount of combat damage assigned to a creature by a source with deathtouch is considered to be lethal damage for the purposes of determining if a proposed combat damage assignment is valid, regardless of that creature's toughness.
+See rules 510.1c-d. - 702.2d The deathtouch rules function no matter what zone an object with deathtouch deals damage from. - 702.2e If an object changes zones before an effect causes it to deal damage, its last known information is used to determine whether it had deathtouch. - 702.2f Multiple instances of deathtouch on the same object are redundant.